You’ve probably heard other website owners talk about how important email deliverability is.

 Email deliverability is the ability of emails to be delivered to someone’s inbox.

-This is a metric that you can use to understand the likelihood of your email messages being placed in your recipient’s inbox.
+This is a metric that you can use to understand the likelihood of your messages landing in the email recipient inbox.

 Having strong email deliverability is absolutely vital to running successful email campaigns.
-And, your successful email campaigns can make your small business more money.
+And, your successful email campaigns can make your small business more money with time.
 You can see how powerful emails can be with just a quick glance at some email marketing statistics.

 And that’s why paying attention to email deliverability is really important for small business owners.